 Generally, employees will be able to make the request to convert at any point after they have been employed for 12 months and can make further requests to convert (if not initially successful) after waiting for a further 6 months.
 There are obligations to respond to employees’ requests in writing within set time limits.

 This is all explained further in our free guide on the conversion process, which includes handy flowcharts to take you through your obligations step by step.
-As above, Employment Innovations’ clients with HR Essentials or HR Partner subscriptions also have access to template casual conversion letters as part of their subscription.
+As above, Employment Innovations’ clients with HR Connect or HR Partner subscriptions also have access to template casual conversion letters as part of their subscription.

 There are separate obligations than will apply to non-small business employers from 27 September 2012 onwards regarding offering conversion to casual employees who have been employed for 12 months, with at least 6 months on a regular basis.